codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 %}

 On the screen that will appear click the *New token* Button.
-Enter an arbitraty name for the token and select the correct **Organization** from the drop down menu.
+Enter an arbitrary name for the token and select the correct **Organization** from the drop-down menu.
 Remember your organization name as you will use it later in the Codefresh side.
 Select an expiration date for your token

 > At the time of writing Azure DevOps does not have the option to create a token that is valid for ever.
-Choose a large time period and make sure that you have a policy in place for re-newing your tokens so that Codefresh can continue to read your git repo.
+Choose a large time period and make sure that you have a policy in place for renewing your tokens so that Codefresh can continue to read your GIT repo.

 {% include image.html
 lightbox="true"